rust-lang/rfcs/text/3374-cargo-target-features.md

 * Instead of using `enable-features`, developers can be diligent in passing the appropriate `--features` options on the command-line when building their projects, possibly using `required-features` to ensure they only get built in the correct scenarios.
   The intent of this RFC is to make that process easier and more seamless.
+  The current UX for using `required-features` can be confusing when the required features are not specified.
+  For example, `cargo install` fails to inform why it fails (see [#11617](https://github.com/rust-lang/cargo/issues/11617)).
 * Users can set up [aliases](https://doc.rust-lang.org/cargo/reference/config.html#alias) which pass in the feature flags they want to enable.
   This can help with a development workflow, but requires more documentation and education, and doesn't help with some commands like a remote `cargo install`.
 * Developers can organize their project in a [Cargo Workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) instead of using multiple targets within a single package.